nerudaj/cpp-init/README.md

 ### get_git_version

-Reads the current git version for use in project declarations and packaing.
+Reads the current git version for use in project declarations and packaging.

 ```cmake
 get_git_version (